anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 This leads to extensions of the logical components in the BRSKI architecture as shown in {{uc2figure}}.
 Note that the Join Proxy is neglected in the figure.
-It may be used as specified in BRSKI {{RFC8995}} by the registrar-agent to connect to the registrar.
+It MAY  be used as specified in BRSKI {{RFC8995}} by the registrar-agent to connect to the registrar.
 The registrar-agent interacts with the pledge to transfer the required data objects for bootstrapping, which are then also exchanged between the registrar-agent and the domain registrar.
 The addition of the registrar-agent influences the sequences of the data exchange between the pledge and the domain registrar described in {{RFC8995}}.
 To enable reuse of BRSKI defined functionality as much as possible, BRSKI-PRM: